Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PlayerInputManager.md

 |[`Set Fixed Number`](xref:UnityEngine.InputSystem.PlayerInputManager.fixedNumberOfSplitScreens)|If this value is greater than zero, the [`PlayerInputManager`](xref:UnityEngine.InputSystem.PlayerInputManager) always splits the screen into a fixed number of rectangles, regardless of the actual number of players.|
 |[`Screen Rectangle`](xref:UnityEngine.InputSystem.PlayerInputManager.splitScreenArea)|The normalized screen rectangle available for allocating player split-screens into.|

 By default, any player in the game can interact with any UI elements.
 However, in split-screen setups, your game can have screen-space UIs that are restricted to just one specific camera.
-See the [UI Input](xref:input-system-player-input#ui-input) section on the Player Input component page on how to set this up using the Player Input component, [`InputSystemUIInputModule`](xref:input-system-ui-support#setting-up-ui-input) and [`MultiplayerEventSystem`](xref:input-system-ui-support#multiplayer-uis) components.
+Refer to the [UI Input](xref:input-system-player-input#ui-input) section on the Player Input component page on how to set this up using the Player Input component, [`InputSystemUIInputModule`](xref:input-system-ui-support#setting-up-ui-input) and [`MultiplayerEventSystem`](xref:input-system-ui-support#multiplayer-uis) components.

 ### `PlayerInputManager` notifications